Microsoft/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

        ```

-3. Standaard wordt het vereiste apparaat/dev/watchdog niet gemaakt.
+3. Het vereiste apparaat is standaard /dev/watchdog wordt niet gemaakt.

     ```
     No watchdog device was created